RandomServices/randomservices-ansible/README.md

 For first-time setup of servers on Linode, you'll need to log in as root with the password.

-    ansible-playbook initial_setup.yml -i hosts-production --vault-password-file=.vault_pass.txt --ask-pass
+    ansible-playbook play/initial_setup.yml -i hosts-production

 Enter the root password for the server(s) when prompted.
-If on a host that has an SSH key applied for the root user, leave off the `--ask-pass`.
+If on a host does not have your SSH key applied for the root user, add `--ask-pass`.

 You can also add `-l hostname` to limit to a specific host, or `-l host-type`.